 A limitation of this study is that the information collected is solely from parents without validation from their children.
-The study acknowledged that family financial socialization activities are inter-related and hence, the relationship established here are more of correlational in nature until further research confirms the causal relationship.
+The study acknowledged that family financial socialisation activities are inter-related and hence, the relationships established here are more correlational in nature until further research confirms the causal relationship.